Commissioned Lay Ministry Program

 Interested aspirants should read through the materials (below) and talk to their congregation's governing board and minister(s).
-If all of the parties agree that the CLM Program looks like a good fit and will serve the congregation's mission, the aspirant can fill out the application materials and request an interview with the CLM Committee.
+If all of the parties agree that the CLM Program looks like a good fit and will serve the congregation's mission, the aspirant can fill out the application materials and request an interview with the CLM Council.

 Those who are accepted into the program are considered to be "CLM Candidates."
 They are assigned a liaison to the CLM Committee to track their progress, and are also assigned a mentor, who works with the candidate in developing a learning/serving plan.
 A typical candidate takes 2-4 years to complete the training; others have taken less time.
-When the mentor and the candidate both feel the candidate has completed the needed training, the candidate completes a learning portfolio and schedules an in-person interview with the CLM Committee.
+When the mentor and the candidate both feel the candidate has completed the needed training, the candidate completes a learning portfolio and schedules an in-person interview with the CLM Council.
 Upon successful completion of the interview, the candidate is issued a Commissioned Lay Minister certificate, which is good for three years, with the possibility of renewal in three year increments.
 CLM’s are then commissioned in a ceremony in their home congregation.
 CLMs who wish to continue to serve three years after the initial commissioning time can apply for a renewal.